carbon-design-system/design-system-website/src/content/getting-started/developers/react.md

 ### List of Available Components

-View available React Components [here](http://react.carbondesignsystem.com).
+View available [React Components](http://react.carbondesignsystem.com).
 Usage information is available when you click the blue **?** icon in the top right corner of the selected component.

 ## Troubleshooting